umbraco/UmbracoDocs/Fundamentals/Setup/Install/installing-nightly-builds.md

 ### Using Rider

-To add the feed through Rider first click on the `NuGet` tab in the bottom, a menu blade will pop up, then choose the `Sources` tab.
+To add the feed through Rider first click on the `NuGet` tab at the bottom, a menu blade will pop up, then choose the `Sources` tab.
 Now you must choose what NuGet configuration you wish to add the feed to, to add the feed globally add it to the `NuGet.Config` in `AppData\Roaming\NuGet`, by clicking that option.
-Lastly open up the `New Feed` dialog by clicking the green `+` button.
+Lastly, open up the `New Feed` dialog by clicking the green `+` button.

 ![Open the new feed menu](images/Rider/open-add-feed.jpg)